 “We felt absolute safety with you in charge, no mean feat with us rabble aboard, you seemed completely relaxed with oldies and youngsters alike, introducing us to the basic skills of sailing Grayhound (2-6 heave!), the canons, the gig rowing, the night sail, Scavenger Diving Service and the beautiful beaches and islands of the Scillies.
 Not to mention your endless enthusiasm for another sailing tale (or interesting tale on any subject) and tolerance in answering the never ending stream of questions from us and watching us do it wrong…. again, whilst clearly simply having huge fun sailing your boat.
 It was a joy to share your passion for your ‘home’ and the sea.”

 Freya Pomeroy-Rowden is the cook aboard and runs the admin side of the business.
 She and Marcus know working on board as a couple can be challenging and believe that the Skipper and Cook roles can have a very harmonious working relationship.
-Freya aged thirty two is a competent sailor in her own right, she has now sailed around the North Atlantic Ocean twice and is a qualified RYA Ocean Yachtmaster and Radio operator.
+Freya aged thirty five is a competent sailor in her own right, she has now sailed around the North Atlantic Ocean twice and is a qualified RYA Ocean Yachtmaster and Radio operator.
 She has previously worked for Trinity Sailing Trust crewing as Mate and Cook on their three traditional vessels.

 Customer feedback from summer 2013